How to Create a Boho Style Interior

 Image source: @jungalow

-Like everything else about the Boho style, even its name has an exciting story to tell.
-The word Boho comes from the French word Bohémien that was used back in the early 19th century France to describe marginalised and impoverished artists of the time.
-In an attempt to liken these unconventional creators to gipsies, whom the French believed came from Bohemia (part of modern Czech Republic), all people involved with arts who led a nomadic lifestyle were soon given an etiquette – Bohemian.
+Like everything else about the boho style, even its name has an exciting story to tell.
+The word boho comes from the French word Bohémien which was used back in early 19th century France to describe marginalised and impoverished artists.
+In an attempt to liken these unconventional creators to gipsies, whom the French believed came from Bohemia, a region which now forms part of modern-day Czechia.
+Any person involved with arts who led a nomadic, creative lifestyle was soon given the moniker – Bohemian.

 Fast forward a century and your mind will take you to the United States.
-The 1940s hipsters, 1950s beat generation, and 1960s hippies developed a reputation of the New Bohemians, who were all famous for their non-conformism and spirituality.
-And so were their interiors.
+The 1940s hipsters, 1950s beat generation, and 1960s hippies developed a reputation as the New Bohemians and were famed for their non-conformism and spirituality.
+This attitude and creative vision spread throughout literature, art, and of course, interiors.

 Image source: @emily_katz

-The easiest way to understand what the Boho style is, is by getting to know Bohemians.
-When picturing a perfect Boho interior design, think artistic, spontaneous, free-spirited, non-traditional, eccentric, alternative, avant-garde and well-travelled.
-A truly eclectic mix of everything you might fancy, the Modern Boho Style pays homage to ethnic, vintage and mid-century pieces.
+The easiest way to understand boho style is by getting to know Bohemians.
+When picturing a perfect boho interior design, think artistic, spontaneous, free-spirited, non-traditional, eccentric, alternative, avant-garde and well-travelled.
+A truly eclectic mix of everything you might fancy, the modern boho style pays homage to ethnic, natural, vintage and pre-owned pieces.

-Once known for its bold hues, busy patterns, textile galore and unruly everything, the Boho style has recently been showing signs of growing up.
-The evolution of the style is making a radical shift towards a more refined, simplified look – Boho Minimalism.
-The lovely balanced newlyweds – Boho + Scandi have been on trend recently, with more and more people saying yes to combining the best of two worlds.
-Especially when designing a Boho bedroom.
-But the truth is that each Boho abode widely differs from another and shows deeply individual eclectic style and imaginative spirit of its owner.
+Once known for its bold hues, busy patterns, textiles galore and unruly everything, the boho style has evolved and morphed into a grown-up aesthetic.
+The evolution of the style is making a radical shift towards a more refined, simplified look – boho minimalism.
+The lovely balanced newlyweds – boho + Scandi have been on trend recently, with more and more people saying yes to combining the best of two worlds.
+Especially when designing a boho bedroom.
+But the truth is that each boho abode differs widely from another and shows the deeply individual eclectic style and imaginative spirit of its owner.

 Image source: @hendrixandharlow

-The Boho style interiors are a playful mishmash of vintage furniture, colours, pattern, textiles, and details all combined in the most spontaneous manner.
-The key is in making the layout seem effortless and curated, with second-hand gems and travel memories proudly displayed throughout the room.
+A boho-style interior is a playful mishmash of vintage furniture, colours, pattern, textiles, and details all combined in the most spontaneous manner.
+The key is making the layout seem effortless and curated, with second-hand gems and travel memories proudly displayed throughout the room.

 The unparalleled uniqueness of this aesthetic is achieved simply by not caring too much if everything matches.
 It doesn’t really have to.
 There are no decorating rules here, but one – if it fits in a fun, laid-back look, it sits.
 Simple as that.